AkshataPuranik123/APS1050/README.md

 - The app does not have payment processing for bids and doesn't track money.
 As it stands, it's a CRUD application where the web3 wallet only requests the wallet holder to pay gas fees for computation
 - The app doesn't allow users to create their own bids
 - Improvements can be made to the UI.
 Some examples of improvements include:
   1. There is no front end interactivity for the requirements in the smart contract backend.
-For example, when a bid is not higher than the highest bid + minimum increment, the contract will not allow execution of the bid.
-This interactivity needs to be evident on the front end
+For example, when a bid amount entered into the input box is lower than (highest bid + minimum increment), the contract will prevent execution of the bid action through the MetaMask client.
+It would be better to communicate this on the front end
-  2. Nicer looking front end
+  2. More attractive HTML/CSS layout
 - Please reach out to either of us for any other feedback